-- All construction works be in accordance with the relevant provisions of the Building Code of Australia, Australian Standards, and Austroads guidelines. - All construction works be in accordance with the Sydney Streets Technical Specifications, Version: 2019.
+- All construction works be in accordance with the relevant provisions of the Building Code of Australia, Australian Standards, and Austroads guidelines. - All construction works be in accordance with the Sydney Streets Technical Specifications. - All works to comply with relevant SafeWork NSW standards. - Appropriate sediment control fencing be installed around construction site(s).